AnalyticsApps/LogAnalyzer/README.md

 ## Internal Architecture

-Analysing the Customer logs for understanding the issue is a time consuming process.
+Analysing the Customer logs, for understanding the issue is a time consuming process.
 For a bigdata issue, the support engineer need to slice and dice the logs from various components across different nodes to understand the issue.
 There are many paid products available that helps in analysing these logs.
 Here we use the the Ambari Log Search Feature to analyse the logs.
 The Amabri Log Search is used to analyse the logs in a cluster and it expects all the components to be installed so that it will check the issues of the installed components in that cluster.
-This project creates the docker containers based on the nodes provided by Customer and setup the Amabri Log Search in it and Ambari Log Search will be using the customer logs.
+This project creates the docker containers based on the nodes/hostnames provided by Customer and setup the Amabri Log Search in it and Ambari Log Search will be using the customer logs.

 Consider a customer has a 20 node hadoop cluster and having issues with namenode(node1.test.com) and 2 datanode (node12.test.com, node15.test.com).
 The support engineer has to share the log collector script (bin/logCollector.sh) to customer.
 Customer run the script that will collect the logs from 3 nodes (node1.test.com, node12.test.com, node15.test.com).
 The customer shares the zipped artifact to support engineer.